chef/chef-client-docs/content/_index.md

 - Chef Workstation components will be modularized to provide better support for individual tools.
 - Chef InSpec resource packs will be modularized for Inspec as a part of the InSpec 7 LTS release (separate from the Infra Client LTS release)

-## Chef Infra Client Migration Tool
+## Chef Infra Client migration tool

-The Chef Infra Client Migration Tool can create a fresh install of Chef Infra Client or upgrade to the latest version.
+The Chef Infra Client migration tool can create a fresh install of Chef Infra Client or upgrade to the latest version.

 The `chef-migrate` command-line tool supports: